leifoolsen/jersey2-guicepersist-example/readme.md

 handle Unit of Work.
 Beyond that, to ensure that each request get it's own thread safe entity manager, an ```Provider<EntityManager>``` should be injected rather than injecting the entity manager directly.

-With the Guice HK2 bridge i place, bootstrapping Guice in pure Java and or a JAX-RS container is no different.
+With the Guice HK2 bridge in place, bootstrapping Guice in pure Java or in a JAX-RS container is no different.

 ## Set up Guice persist with integration tests